Sheboygan, Wisconsin: Arts and culture

 Museums in Sheboygan include the Above & Beyond Children's Museum and Sheboygan County Historical Museum.
 The Sheboygan Hmong Memorial recognizes the service and sacrifice of the Hmong people of Laos who fought for the United States during the Secret War from 1961 to 1975, part of the Laotian Civil War.
 The monument is located within Deland Park along the Lake Michigan shoreline of Sheboygan, which contains one of the larger Hmong communities in the United States.

 In April 1894, the schooner Lottie Cooper wrecked just off Sheboygan in a gale.
 The wreckage was found buried in the harbor during the construction of the Harbor Centre Marina and is now on display in Deland Park, on Sheboygan's lakefront.
 The free display is the only one of its kind on the Great Lakes.

 The Wisconsin Shipwreck Coast National Marine Sanctuary, established in 2021 and the site of a large number of historically significant shipwrecks, lies in the waters of Lake Michigan off Sheboygan.

 The John Michael Kohler Arts Center is a contemporary art museum and performing arts complex located in Sheboygan.
 The center preserves and exhibits artist-built environments and contemporary art.
 In 2021, the center opened the Art Preserve, a satellite museum space dedicated to art environments.

 The city is also home to the historic Stefanie H. Weill Center for the Performing Arts.
-Sheboygan was the home of The Chordettes, a 1950s female group, as well as the thrash metal band Morbid Saint.
+Sheboygan was the home of The Chordettes, a 1950s group, as well as the thrash metal band Morbid Saint.